traez/notifications-page-main/README.md

 ### What I learned

 Took a break midway that was unnecessarily long.
 At times you'd want to jump CSS, but sticking it through helps further solidify learnings.
 The Javascript didn't stress.
 Reviewed previous code as guidance and surprisingly pieced this solution together rather quickly.
+Cool beans!

 ### Continued development